mowdl/rust_1h_a_day/postgres_sqlx.md

 # Persistence for our server: PostgreSQL
-postegres is the best well rounded choice for a database when starting a project. sqlx provides compile-tim safety, async and an query interface that uses SQL.
+postgres is the best well rounded choice for a database when starting a project. sqlx provides compile-tim safety, async and an query interface that uses SQL.

 ## Spinning up a database